 Known best for his role as Amazon’s founder and CEO, Jeff Bezos has the drive to push the limits of possibility.
-This catapulted Amazon to become the largest and most successful internet retail company worldwide, as Fortune reported in 2015 — and made Bezos the richest person in the world.
+This catapulted Amazon to become the largest and most successful internet retail company worldwide — and made Bezos the richest person in the world.
 His extreme drive coupled with his desire to experiment in order to build the best business possible make him a great leader.

 But Bezos isn’t all about making money.
 He considers his work with his space company, Blue Origin, most important because space travel is his passion — and Bezos encourages others to find theirs.
 In April 2018, at the George W. Bush Presidential Center’s Forum on Leadership, Bezos imparted this career advice: “You can have a job, or you can have a career, or you can have a calling,” he said.
 “And if you can somehow figure out how to have a calling, you have hit the jackpot, ’cause that’s the big deal.”

 Indira Jaising, an attorney and founder of Lawyers Collective, has spent her working life helping victims of injustice find a voice.
 Her fearless crusade to fight for what she believes in makes her a great leader.